-People may not think of insurance as the most glamorous industry in America, but it does offer stability, challenge and growth to those who choose the profession.
+People may not think of insurance as the most glamorous industry in America, but it offers stability, challenge and growth to those who choose the profession.

 For instance, insurance is fairly recession-proof, because insurance companies tend to be fiscally conservative and Americans need insurance whether the economy is up or down.
 And since insurance firms are often mutual companies (meaning they answer to policy holders rather than Wall Street), they can launch sophisticated and aggressive information technology strategies, routinely support safety education and tend to have close ties to their local communities, says Eric Schulting, enterprise recruiting and retention manager for State Farm.

 The industry is not without challenges.
-If gas prices rise too high, consumers may decide to own (and insure) fewer cars, and fewer home sales mean fewer homeowners' policies sold.
-When unemployment rises, so do theft and arson, and, therefore, hazard insurance claims.
+If gas prices rise too high, consumers may own (and insure) fewer cars, and fewer home sales mean fewer homeowners' policies sold.
+When unemployment rises, so do theft and arson and, therefore, hazard insurance claims.

 At the same time, the industry is expanding into the sales of other financial-services products, such as securities, retirement plans and mutual funds.
 That trend is balanced by competition from banks that have entered the insurance market.